pmitros/school-committee/README.md

 schools](http://profiles.doe.mass.edu/accountability/report/school.aspx?linkid=31&orgcode=00490310&orgtypecode=6&).
 Many
 high-SES parents are choosing to leave the district, either for the suburbs or private schools, while many low-SES children are failing basic math and literacy exams.
+We know how to solve these problems.
+We've solved these problems in many places, and in many different ways.
+I've personally lead many projects which have lead to tremendous learning gains, both for disadvantaged and advantaged students worldwide.

 In short, I think we can do better.
 I have the experience closing achievement gaps, in helping students succeed, and in helping